 I’ve said it before and I’ll say it again – while I can’t and won’t presume to have experienced the shock, horror and grief felt by the thousands of people who lost family and loved ones that day, the news later that morning Bailey, 53, was on that second flight out of Boston hit home like a ton of bricks with a lot of people here.
 Of course, it did.

 Everybody knew Ace, a Lloydminster kid who won a Memorial Cup with the Edmonton Oil Kings.
-He played the 1978-79 season with the Oilers in the WHA and went on to join the team’s scouting staff in the NHL years later, winning five Stanley Cups.
+He played the 1978-79 season with the Oilers in the WHA and went on to join the team’s scouting staff in the NHL a couple years later, winning five Stanley Cups.
 Ace had history here.
 He had close friends here.
 I wasn’t one of them, but I’d spent time around the dressing room and in the stands at practice chatting with him.
 Big laugh.
 Big smile.

 The shock of what we saw 20 years ago today in itself and the aftermath as events unfolded and the towers came down makes it unforgettable enough.
 Knowing somebody directly involved like Bailey and Bavis, added another dimension.
 So did seeing the pain in the eyes of Ace’s many friends still with the team.
 For them, it was and is more than just a significant historic event.

 Of course, the anniversary of that day always falls just before training camps around the NHL open and people start thinking about hockey again, and so it is again this year.
 That in itself puts it front of mind, even though I’m not in the rink writing the beat day-to-day as I was back then.